cbonoz/chain22/README.md

 <pre>
     REACT_APP_MORALIS_ID={YOUR_MORALIS_APP_ID} # Moralis app id
     REACT_APP_MORALIS_SERVER={YOUR_MORALIS_SERVER_URL} # Moralis server url
+    REACT_APP_COVALENT_KEY={YOUR COVALENT KEY} # This is passed in as an arg to the chainlink contract.
+Covalent then issues an API call on each captcha to update the record (Ethereum) price which is used for authentication.
 </pre>

-App is currently configured to run against Polygon / Mumbai.
-Recommend adding your own mumbai-based RPC url (ex: Alchemy/Infura) in order to serve the application.
+App is currently configured to run against Polygon / Mumbai using Moralis as the Web3 RPC client and storage provider.

 `yarn; yarn start`